florimondmanca/pygame-assets/README.md

 # Redefine the name of the assets base directory ('assets' by default)
 assets.config.base = 'static'

-# By default, PygameAssets loads assets from subfolders named after the asset type (in singular form).
+# By default, PygameAssets loads assets from subfolders named after the loader.
-# You can register other subfolders for a given asset type.
+# You can register other subfolders for a given loader.

-assets.config.dirs['image'].append('icons')
+assets.config.dirs['spritesheet'].append('sheets')
-# PygameAssets will now also look for images in 'static/icons'.
+# PygameAssets will now also look for spritesheets in 'static/sheets'.

 # By default, PygameAssets looks for custom loaders in a local custom_loaders.py file.
 # You may redefine the path to that file too.
 assets.config.custom_loaders_location = 'src.path.to.custom_loaders'
 ```

-## Documentation

-You can view the full documentation at [ReadTheDocs](#).